yoyurec/logseq-sticky-headers/README.md

     </a>
 </p>

-H1-H5 headers in page will "stick" to top on page scroll, helping you not to loose reading section name.
+`H1-H5` headers in page will "stick" to top on page scroll, helping you not to loose reading section name.

-⚠ Calculations are very tricky, so reload Logseq _(Ctrl/Cmd + R)_ after installing/uninstalling "Tabs" plugin or switching themes! ⚠
+⚠ Position calculations are tricky, so reloading Logseq _(Ctrl/Cmd + R)_ sometimes needed after installing/uninstalling plugins or switching themes! ⚠

 ![Sticky headers](screenshots/sticky-headers.gif)